Christa Geraghty |

 Swimply Side Gig: Rent Out Your Pool, Pickleball Court & More

-The Krazy Coupon Lady is an independent service supported by advertising.
-Most of the offers appearing on our site are from companies from which we receive compensation.
-We may receive a small payment from an affiliate if you click a link to purchase a product.
-Sometimes a post is sponsored by the maker of the product, and we receive a fee for the post.
-Learn More.
+The Krazy Coupon Lady is an ad-supported service.
+Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
+Some posts are sponsored by the maker of the product, and we receive a fee for the post.
+See our full advertiser disclosure.

 You can rent out your car with Turo, your home as a vacation rental with Airbnb, and now your pool with Swimply.